rjkviegas/skills-workshops/week-5/callbacks_following_the_flow_of_control/README.md

 ### Question 7

 Write code that will `console.log` `alpha` after one second, `bravo` one second later and `charlie` one second after that.
 Write the code so that increasing the delay before one `console.log` will, without changing any other code, increase the delay for the subsequent `console.log`s by the same amount.
 For example, if you change the code to print `alpha` after two seconds, `bravo` and `charlie` should automatically be delayed by that extra second, too.

-## After the workshop

-* A developer constantly analyses the flow of control of their code.
-Keep trying to improve this skill.

-* The more adept you are at reading the flow of control without running the code, the faster you'll be.
-Build this intuition by making predictions and checking if your prediction is right.

 ## Resources